yakimka/picodi/README.md

 It manages the lifecycle of the dependency, including initialization and teardown if the dependency is a generator.

-Should be placed first in the decorator chain (on bottom), exception is `contextlib.contextmanager`, `contextlib.asynccontextmanager` and similar decorators - they should be placed first.
+Should be placed first in the decorator chain (on bottom).

 - **Parameters**:
   - `fn`: The function into which dependencies will be injected.